I am a photographer, explorer and entrepreneur who helps other photographers grow in success, in photography, health, wealth and happiness.

 I am co-founder of No Bs Photo Success Inc™.
 I am affiliated and have taught many times at Niagara School Of Imaging.
-I am a writer for shootsmarter.com going on about 7 years so far, maybe more (who's counting).
 Traveled to many places on my motorcycle, including Alaska in 2008.
 Played in a blues band for a while (guitar, sing, harmonica).
-I've the coordinator and master brains behind the Inferno 3 Day Workshop...
+I’ve the coordinator and master brains behind the Inferno 3 Day Workshop…

-I've organized and presented at many other workshops.
-I don't get out that often to speak, preferring to stay close to home and helping others via the forum or skype and gotowebinar....life is good.
+I’ve organized and presented at many other workshops.
+I don’t get out that often to speak, preferring to stay close to home and helping others via the my photography coaching program.

 If you’re interested, here’s some irrelevant facts and further details about me:

 - Brought into this place on July 26, 1958 in Blind River, Ontario

 - My only vivid memory of Blind River up to the age of three was seeing Santa Claus walking up the driveway as I looked out in horror from the picture window, ran screaming and hid under my bed until he left.
 All other memories are grainy black and white films my dad shot.
 After we moved from Blind River, we visited a lot.
 Those memories are some of the best of my childhood.

 - I “escaped”, as I say, and moved to Sudbury, Ont when I was three years old